 That doesn't make you dishonest, but that makes you purchasable.

-But if you do do, you know, if you do go out and buy some sort of encryption thing, use open source software.
+But if you do, you know, if you do go out and buy some sort of encryption thing, use open source software.

-What is that one?
+Yes, you remember what is that one?

-What the Nord, not Nord.
+What the Nord not Nord it probably was Nord.

-Oh, Nord VPN.
+Oh Nord VPN.

 No, it's the one that's been broken for months.